On Computing Vertex Connectivity of 1-Plane Graphs: 1-Plane Graphs Without X -Crossings

-\begin{quotation} For any two consecutive endpoints $u,x$ of a crossing, if there is no kite edge $(u,x)$ and it could be added without connecting flaps $\phi_1,\phi_2$, then add the kite edge, update the flaps $\phi_1$ and $\phi_2$ (because they may have grown by merging with other flaps), and repeat. \end{quotation}
+\begin{definition}[Augmentation] Let $S$ be a minimal vertex cut and $\phi_1,\phi_2$ be two flaps of $G\setminus S$.
+The \emph{augmentation} of $G$ with respect to $\{S,\phi_1,\phi_2\}$ is the graph $G_\text{aug} := G_\text{aug}(S, \phi_1, \phi_2)$ obtained by the following iterative process: For any two consecutive endpoints $u,x$ of a crossing, if there is no kite edge $(u,x)$, and it could be added without connecting flaps $\phi_1,\phi_2$, then add the kite edge, update the flaps $\phi_1$ and $\phi_2$ (because they may have grown by merging with other flaps), and repeat. \end{definition}

-By construction $S$ remains a separating set with flaps $\phi_1,\phi_2$ in $G_\text{aug}$, and it is minimal since adding edges cannot decrease connectivity.
-Also, one can easily show the following properties of crossings in $G_\text{aug}$ (here not having $\times$-crossings is crucial), see Figure~\ref{fig: Gaug} for an illustration, and \longversion for details.